 Most internal communications people I know would love to have more resource in their team.
 (Let’s be honest, some would simply like to have a team or even an internal comms-focussed job description.)
-These internal comms professionals know that even a small increase in head count could enable them to make a bigger difference to their organisations.
+These internal comms professionals know that even a small increase in resource could enable them to make a bigger difference to their organisations.

 This is about making a strong business case, with the emphasis on ‘business’.
 You have to show how internal communication contributes to what the organisation is actually doing and is not a box-ticking exercise serving its own ends.